 3. Just trying to make the paper longer

-Keeping up with perceived minimum number of pages pushes students to just write blindly anything that comes into their minds, even things that aren’t relevant.
+Keeping up with required minimum number of pages pushes students to just write blindly anything that comes into their minds, even things that aren’t relevant.
 Try to avoid this.
 Be careful with what you write.
 Everything has to have a point.
 Anything that’s not necessary should be deleted.
 Besides, your professors will judge you by the quality of your content, not by its quantity.

 4. Data gathering